pford68/jaguar-grid/README.md

 Off ond on, I have spent much of the last 2 years working on datagrids.
 Now, I want to design one of my own, applying lessons learned from previous projects.

 Those familiar with JavaFX will see a lot of similarity in the interfaces.
-I drew some inspiration from TableView at times.
+I drew some inspiration from TableView.

 ## Features
 The following features are currently supported: